Orange Micro: Competition

 Competitors to the Orange Micro compatibility solutions at the time of its heyday included SoftPC or SoftWindows, a software based solution.
 Since SoftPC was an emulator, it was much slower than the Orange Micro offerings, which used real PC hardware.

 FireWire

 Later in its life, the company focused more on its OrangeLink FireWire based products.
 This included FireWire controllers, hubs, webcams, and digital cameras, such as the iBot.

-Domain name status

-After Orange Micro closed, the company's webdomain, orangemicro.com, expired, having nobody to pay for its upkeep.
-At a point it was brought back as a mirror containing illicit links and pop-up ads amongst the original content, however it is currently just another generic advertisement filled website run by domain squatters.